CristianStinca/Labirinth-Game/README.md

 A simple packman-like game.

 ### How to run the project?
 You will need have Java installed.
 The project creates a database using MySql.
 This will require to specify a reference to mysql-connector.jar library.
 It can be downloaded from http://download.nust.na/pub6/mysql/downloads/connector/j/index.html.
-In the editor you need to reference to this library, and then just run the project.
+In the editor you need to reference to the path of this library, and then just run the project from the editor.

 ### Controls
 Use AWSD for movement.